TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/65 - Jude/Jude 1/Jude 1.10.md

 ---

-But these rail at whatsoever things they know not: and what they understand naturally, like the creatures without reason, in these things are they destroyed.
+But these speak evil of whatever things they don't know.
+What they understand naturally, like the creatures without reason, they are destroyed in these things.